-The survey of 250 brokers from across the UK discovered just one in five has set a net zero target.
+The survey of 250 brokers from across the UK discovered just one in five has set a net-zero target.
 This increases to two in five (38%) among national brokers, but falls to 5% among regional brokers.
-The UK Government has committed to a target of net zero emissions across all industries by 2050.
+The UK Government has committed to a target of net-zero emissions across all industries by 2050.

 How brokers are reducing their climate impact

-Over three quarters (77%) of brokers interviewed believe reducing their company’s climate impact is the right thing to do for the environment.
+Over three-quarters (77%) of brokers interviewed believe reducing their company’s climate impact is the right thing to do for the environment.

-The research revealed one in five (21%) nationals are measuring their carbon footprint compared to just 2% of regionals and 1% of provincials.
+The research revealed that one in five (21%) nationals are measuring their carbon footprint compared to just 2% of regionals and 1% of provincials.

 Two in five (40%) feel their company needs more support to understand how it can reduce its climate impact.